 3. Now it is time to set the rear arm travel.
 It should move about 3-4 mm total.
 Adjust this with the cable adjuster just to the rear of the rear arm.

-When properly positioned, the forward arm will slant backwards from vertical just a bit.
-The rear arm will be at about a 45 degree angle.
+When properly positioned, the forward arm will slant backward from vertical just a bit.
+The rear arm will be at about a 45-degree angle.
 The rear arm’s cable barrel will just barely be able to be removed.
 It wants to interfere with the fender brace slightly.
-You may see in the photo below that the rear barrel is installed backwards.
+You may see in the photo below that the rear barrel is installed backward.
 It can not be removed without first removing the brake arm from the spline on the shaft.
 This makes it easier to install the cable.

 Install the cable at the top end first.
 Keep in mind that you want all cables to have wide curves.
 For low bars, thread it down the left side of the headlight shell and cross back to the brake side.
 Thread it through the rear barrel and attach it to the front lever arm.
 You will find that it is too short to get the adjustment nut on.
 The forward lever must be moved back enough (or the rear lever forwards) to get the cable adjuster nut started.
 I have used three different ways to get the nut started.

 First is the slower way, shown below, using a crescent wrench.
 You must remove the Allen bolt to make room for the wrench.
 This method seems “nicer” as it greatly reduces the chance of damage to the arm.
 On a daily runner, it matters none.
 Use #2 method.

 2. The faster way.

 To avoid the time to remove and install the bolt, I prefer to do it the faster way.
 I use a piece of leather to protect the forward arm from the jaws of the adjustable pliers.
 I do not show it here because it only confuses the issue.